ncar-xdev/jupyter-forward/docs/source/examples.md

 ## Launching Jupyter Lab on a Remote Host's Compute Node

 To launch `jupyter lab` on a remote host's compute node, the user needs to specify the `--launch-command` option.
 The launch command is meant to submit a job on the remote host's queueing system.
-Once the job is up and running, `jupyter lab` is launched on the compute node and the session is port-forwarded to the user's local machine.
+Once the job is up and running:

+1. `jupyter lab` is launched on the compute node
+2. the session is port-forwarded to the user's local machine.
+3. and a link to the jupyter lab session is opened in the local machine's browser.

 Here is an example showing how to launch jupyter lab on Cheyenne's compute node.